Our Top Picks

 Best Overall: Millennium Falcon at Amazon

-“It features details galore, like a detachable cockpit and dual, spring-loaded shooters.”
+“It features details galore, like a detachable cockpit.”

 Best Under $20: Yoda’s Jedi Starfighter at Amazon

-“Built for active play, it comes (with) folding wings, laser cannons and spring-loaded shooters.”
+“Built for active play, it comes with laser cannons.”

 Best Under $50: Imperial Assault Hovertank at Amazon

 “This mid-priced Star Wars set can't be beat.”